tony-ou/web_QoE_codebase/README.md

 This is a guide for webQoE research.
 If you have questions, please contact Yiyang Ou (at tony.ouyy@gmail.com)

-# QoE User Study
+# I. QoE User Study

 This repository gives guidance for running a crowdsourced user study on Web QoE.
 A user study consists of two steps: first is to create videos of page loads, and the second is collect user ratings on page load videos and analyze the data.

-## Step 1: Create Page Load Videos
+## A. Step 1: Create Page Load Videos

-## Step 2: Collect User Ratings on Mturk
+## B. Step 2: Collect User Ratings on Mturk

-## Step 3: Analyze Data
+## C. Step 3: Analyze Data

-# Other Resources
+# II.
+Other Resources

 ## Related Literature
 To gain more context on QoE research and Crowdsourcing techinques, one can refer to literature in following doc as a start point: